jkcorrea/remix-chop-suey-stack/README.md

 > Do what you know if you are a Fly.io expert.

-This Remix Stack comes with GitHub Actions that handle automatically testing (unit & integration) and deploying your app to production and staging environments on Fly.io.
+This Remix Stack comes with GitHub Actions that automatically deploy your app to production and staging environments on Fly.

 Prior to your first deployment, you'll need to do a few things: